 How do I respond to change?

-Creator God, I am sorry for the times I have resisted changing for the better.
-May we all be inspired to change the way we live and witness to our hope for a new world of peace, beauty and fullness.
+Creator God, strengthen us during this time of change.
+May we give witness to our hope for a new world of peace, beauty and fullness.
 Amen.

 Saint Oscar Romero, pray for us.